award

 What is considered wrongful termination in Los Angeles?

-There are several circumstances where employees are considered to be wrongfully terminated.
+There are several circumstances in which employees are considered to be wrongfully terminated.
 This includes instances of retaliatory wrongful termination and discriminatory wrongful termination

-There are different elements that the plaintiff will have to prove in a wrongful termination lawsuit in Los Angeles.
-The plaintiff is a legal term that refers to the party filing the lawsuit.
+There are several elements the plaintiff must prove in a wrongful termination lawsuit in Los Angeles.
+The plaintiff is the party who files the lawsuit.
 The plaintiff must prove:

 • Their job loss was caused by wrongful termination, such as discrimination or retaliation

-• Their case could be brought into Los Angeles Court
+• Their case could be brought into the Los Angeles Court

 • Their job loss caused them financial hardship

-• The damages they are seeking equates to the financial hardship suffered
+• The damages they are seeking equate to the financial hardship suffered

 What damages can I receive after being wrongfully terminated in Los Angeles?